-The Australian cricketer that most followers believe was the Greatest Batsman of all time.
+The Australian cricketer that most followers believe was the greatest batsman of all time.
 Nicknamed ‘ The Don’, he ended a 20-year career with an average just a smidgeon short of 100 – an average far ahead of any other cricketer.
+He remained a great ambassador for the sport for many years.

 Eric Liddell won Olympic gold in the 400m in the 1924 Paris Olympics.
-He is also famed for turning down the opportunity to compete in the 100m because the heats were on a Sunday.
+He is also famed for turning down the opportunity to compete in the 100m because the heats were on a Sunday and it conflicted with his strong religious views.
 Eric was an accomplished sportsman also representing Scotland at rugby union.
+He later became a Christian missionary in China and was interned by the Japenese in a prisoner camp.
+He was appreciated for his courage, honesty and selflessness.

 A notable American athlete his powerful swimming career included winning seven gold medals at the 1972 Olympic Games in Munich.
 He is a member of the US Olympic, The International and the Jewish Museum of Sports Halls of Fame.